aherbert/gdsc-smlm/docs/model_plugins.rst

 ~~~~~~~~

 The ``Fit Spot Data`` plugin fits each candidate spot identified in the benchmark image by the
 ``Filter Spot Data`` plugin.
 The spot candidates are identified in each frame in the image and ranked by the filter, for example by estimated intensity.
-However there will be many candidates that are not valid spots since the ``Create Simple Data`` or ``Create Spot Data`` plugin generates an image with noise which may be identified as a spot candidate.
+However there will be many candidates that are not valid spots since the simulated image contains noise which may be identified as a spot candidate.
 Thus it is usually possible to stop processing candidates when a successive number of candidates fail.
 This is the method employed by the main ``Peak Fit`` plugin when processing single-molecule localisation images.

 For the purpose of benchmarking it is possible to speed up processing by ignoring many of the candidates.
 Since the spots were simulated it is known which candidates are correct (positives) and which are incorrect (negatives).
 The ``Fit Spot Data`` plugin allows the user to specify the fraction of positives in each frame that will be processed.
 This sets a target limit for the positives.
 When this target has been reached the plugin will continue processing candidates until: (1) a set fraction of the total number of candidates processed are negatives; and (2) a minimum number of negatives after the positive target have been processed.
 The rest of the candidates are then ignored and marked as not-fitted.